Siyabonga-Gregory/e-store/README.md

 # e-store (In Development)
-Simply e-commerce store based on my react-dashboard with custom nested route.❤️
+Simply e-commerce store based on my react-dashboard with custom nested routes❤️

 If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com